reijjo/jazz/server/how_to/typescript_jestSuperTest.md

 };
 ```

-- And add to _package.json_ in Jest configuration:
+# IMPORTANT

+- be sure that your app connects to MongoDB in **app.ts** file not in index.ts etc